 Christmas is time for crafts in the classroom!
-This christmas tree craft is super easy to prep and BONUS… a review of 2D shapes and counting!
+This CHRISTMAS TREE craft is super easy to prep and BONUS… a review of 2D shapes and counting!

-For this craft I used:
+For this craft use:

 - green paper for the tree

 - pink, orange & blue (or any variety of color) paper for the ornaments

 All of these can be run through the photocopier or printed directly onto the colored paper.
 This makes the craft super quick to prep!

 Students gather the pieces they need: 1 green page of triangles, 1 brown rectangle, 1 yellow star and a random pinch of small shapes.

 - Glue the 3 triangles together to make the tree.
 Large triangle on the bottom, then medium and small triangle on top.